 Capital Gains Savings When Selling Your Home

-Capital gains are reduced by any expenses that you incur to sell the home.
-If you have a taxable capital gain because you’ve exceeded your exclusion or the property doesn’t qualify, reporting these expenses will reduce your capital gain amount.
+The sale price of the home can be reduced by any costs associated with selling the home, which will reduce the amount of capital gain resulting from the sale.
+If you have a taxable capital gain because you’ve exceeded your exclusion or the property doesn’t qualify, subtracting these expenses from the sale proceeds will reduce your capital gain amount.

 While you can’t deduct cleaning or maintenance expenses from your reported selling price, there are many other selling costs that qualify.
-Nolo notes that settlement fees, broker commissions, escrow and closing costs, advertising and appraisal fees, points paid by the seller, title search fees, transfer taxes, and any miscellaneous document preparation fees can all reduce your capital gain.
+IRS Publication 523 notes that settlement fees, abstract fees, charges for installing utility service, legal fees, recording fees, survey fees, transfer or stamp taxes, and owner’s title insurance can all reduce your capital gain.
 As with home improvements, keep records and receipts in case the IRS wants to see them.

 The IRS capital gain exclusion is large enough that many taxpayers will never have to pay taxes on the sale of their homes.
 However, if you’ve held your property for a long time, bought in a hot area, or are single, the exclusion may not completely cover your gain.

 To use the capital gain exclusion to its fullest potential, tax expert David John Marotta writes in Forbes that you should consider a move when you’ve maxed out the capital gain exclusion on your home.
-Although you need to have lived in your house for at least two years to claim the exclusion, the IRS allows taxpayers to use the exclusion multiple times (no more than once every two years in general).
+Although you need to have lived in your house for at least two years to claim the exclusion, the IRS allows you to use the exclusion multiple times during your lifetime.
 This means you could potentially sell multiple homes at a large gain and never pay a dime in taxes.

-There are multiple tax avoidance strategies that work particularly well for investments such as stocks, bonds, retirement funds, and rental properties.
+There are multiple tax-saving strategies that work particularly well for investments like stocks, bonds, retirement funds, and rental properties.

-You can use retirement savings vehicles such as 401ks, traditional IRAs, and Roth IRAs to avoid capital gains and defer income tax.
-With 401ks and traditional IRAs, you can invest in the market using pre-tax dollars.
+You can use retirement savings vehicles, such as 401(k)s, traditional IRAs, and Roth IRAs, to avoid capital gains and defer income tax.
+With 401(k)s and traditional IRAs, you can invest in the market using pretax dollars.
 You’ll never pay capital gains on the earnings, although you will pay ordinary income tax when you withdraw the income.
-Investing this way can save you a bundle on taxes if you’re in a low-income tax bracket when you retire.
+Investing this way can save you a bundle on taxes if you’re in a lower tax bracket when you retire.

 However, you shouldn’t automatically assume that you’ll be in a lower bracket upon retirement.
-Although your income may decrease upon retirement, so do your potential deductions.
-If you won’t have deductions like student interest payments and mortgage interest payments, and you can’t claim your child as a deduction, your retirement tax bracket could potentially be the same as your pre-retirement tax bracket.
+Although your income from employment may decrease when you retire, you may have additional income streams from Social Security, pensions, interest, and dividends.
+So, your marginal tax rate may be the same as before you retired.
+And, because you may have fewer potential deductions like student interest payments or mortgage interest payments, and you can’t claim your child as a deduction, your taxable income may actually rise.

 If you’re not sure whether you’ll be in a lower tax bracket at retirement, a Roth IRA is another way to avoid capital gain taxes.
-Like 401ks and traditional IRAs, gains aren’t taxed while in the account.
-Unlike 401ks and traditional IRAs, taxpayers can only contribute post-tax earnings to a Roth IRA account.
-However, the withdrawals are tax-free.
+Like 401(k)s and traditional IRAs, gains or dividends are not taxed while in the account.
+Unlike 401(k)s and traditional IRAs, where contributions are from pretax dollars, contributions to Roth IRAs are from post-tax dollars, so distributions are not taxable.

 This is a great way to pass on financial support or gifts to family members while minimizing capital gains tax.
 Note, however, that the tactic doesn’t work well for gifting to children or students under the age of 24.
-These dependents have to pay at their parents’ tax rates if they have unearned income from any sources – such as capital gains or interest income – that exceeds $2,000.
+These dependents have to pay at the same tax rates as their parents if they have unearned income from any sources – such as capital gains or interest income – that exceeds $2,200.
 This so-called “Kiddie Tax” means that any tax benefits are usually reversed if the asset is sold.

-If you donate your appreciated asset to a charity or nonprofit that you support, you’ll get a nice tax deduction along with no capital gains taxes.
-According to tax law expert William Baldwin, you can donate an appreciated asset and claim a tax deduction for its current fair market value.
+If you donate your appreciated asset to a charity or nonprofit you support, you’ll get a nice tax deduction along with no capital gains taxes.
+In fact, you can donate an appreciated asset and claim a tax deduction for its current fair market value.

-Capital gains tax isn’t just an issue that affects the very wealthy.
+Capital gains tax isn’t an issue that only affects the wealthy.
 Ordinary taxpayers can easily save thousands of dollars on capital gains taxes by using a few of these strategies.
-Just remember that for some of the more complicated tax strategies (such as enacting a 1031 like-kind exchange), you’re best off consulting with a tax accountant to make sure you get all the details right.
+Just remember that for some of the more complicated tax strategies, such as tax-loss harvesting or gifting appreciated stock, you’re better off consulting with a tax accountant to make sure you get all the details right.